Sherryjsph3/simplsurvey_frontend/README.md

 # SimplSurvey
 SimplSurvey is a simple application where users can choose survey questions to answer from six different categories.
 The application also allows for execution of a customized survey of your choosing.
+Our goal was to focus on the formatting, grouping similar questions to keep surveys logical and focused as well as relevant.
+Choosing words over numbers and avoiding yesor no was a clear objective behind creating the Q&A for SimplSurey.

 ## `Technologies Used`
 * HTML5